aa-batterier/ring/ring_with_tcp_network_sockets_and_pthread/README.md

 Is this the simplest way to do this?
 No, it's not!

 But that's not the point of this projekt.
-I think that createing a ring and send a message through that ring is a great exercise that can include a lot of differnet areas in a programming language.
+I think that creating a ring and send a message through that ring is a great exercise that can include a lot of differnet areas in a programming language.

 The point of this ring is to train on tcp network sockets and threads.